khkhiu/khkhiu.github.io/_pages/about.md

 <strong>NOTE: This site will NOT contain any projects done in any educational institution.
 The rationale is that I want to focus on my work and capabilities outside of school</strong>

-On a more light hearted note, observe as electrical engineering slowly transform into computer engineering / computer science (or some Frankenstein's monster, who knows).

 | ![Electrical engineering](/assets/images/about/EEE.png) |

 Other subjects may also make an appearance or 2(wink).